*Denotes all official student organizations recognized, and therefore funded by, Earlham Student Government.

 • Web Site

 WECI, Richmond's only public radio station, is owned by Earlham College.
 Many students are involved in both on-air operations of WECI each year.
 From studios in Runyan Center, the station broadcasts a variety of musical, cultural and public affairs programs to the Richmond community, as well as to the Earlham campus.
 The programming is designed to offer alternatives to that which is available on area commercial stations.
 WECI's FM radio station is 91.5.

-Our mission is to explore and express our concerns for pressing health issues on a local, national and global level through sharing ideas.
-We aim to share our knowledge with our communities by spreading awareness, teaching prevention and taking action.
-We hope to learn from our communities and listen to their health concerns.
-There seems to be a large interest in public health (PH) among Earlham students, but there is no PH major and only a few classes offered that explore PH.
-While there is a Pre-Health club, it is mostly geared toward students interested in pursuing medical careers.
-We wish to look at the relationship between health issues and their social impact.
-Earlham needs a space where we can teach ourselves and gain more hands-on experience.
+The mission of this organization is to explore and express its members concerns for pressing health issues on a local, national, and global level through sharing ideas.
+They aim to share knowledge within their communities by spreading awareness, teaching prevention, and taking action.
+They hope to learn from Earlham’s communities and listen to their health concerns.
+There seems to be a large interest in public health among Earlham students, but there is no Public Health major and only a few classes offered that explore Public Health.

-- To create internship opportunities for students both in and outside of Richmond.
+- Create internship opportunities for students both in and outside of Richmond.

-- To strengthen the bond between the Earlham and Richmond communities, especially in the public health field.
+- Provide support and an outlet for students who have an interest in public health.Strengthen the bond between the Earlham and Richmond communities, especially in the public health field.

-- To encourage discussion about growing public health issues across the world.
+- Encourage discussion about growing public health issues across the world.